The Mayan World

 Without a doubt, Guatemala is the heart of the Mayan world.
-Witness this historic and intricate civilization that began more than 2,000 years ago and continues to this day.
+Witness this historic and intricate civilization that began over 2,000 years ago and continues today.
 During this expedition to the Mayan World, you will visit the lowlands of Guatemala.
 In this region alone, there are hundreds of Mayan archaeological sites.

-It includes impressive Mayan Cities such as Tikal, and Yaxha, a curious city with many structures that have been left underground.
-You will also have the opportunity to visit The Great Mayan City of El Mirador (The Lookout), the largest Mayan city in existence.
-Additionally, you will visit captivating Mayan cities in the jungles of Mexico such as Palenque and Yaxchilan.
+It includes impressive Mayan Cities such as Tikal, and Yaxha, a curious city with many structures that are still underground.
+You will also be able to visit The Great Mayan City of El Mirador (The Lookout), the largest Mayan city.
+Additionally, you will visit captivating Mayan cities in the jungles of Mexico, such as Palenque and Yaxchilan.

 Mayan Cities of Tikal, El Mirador, and Yaxha in Guatemala.
 Mayan Cities of Palenque, Yaxchilan, and Bonampak in Mexico.

 Your international flight will arrive at the international airport Mundo Maya of Flores Island FRS, Guatemala.
 A local guide will wait for you at the airport.
 He will take you directly to your jungle lodge in Tikal for the night.